ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>
-    <td>In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
+    <td>In the first cluster that you create in a VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
     <p>When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least <code>/23</code>, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use <code>/22</code> to have enough pod IP addresses for eight worker nodes, <code>/21</code> to have enough pod IP addresses for 16 worker nodes, and so on.</p>
     <p>The subnet that you choose must be within one of the following ranges:
     <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>